The Many Losers

-“The gilded Silver king was the best paid prisoned in the country, shovelling money from my prison cell”.
+After enduring 4 years of pre-trial restrictive imprisonment and long solitary confinement, I had to endure editorial in the tabloid press saying “The gilded Silver king was the best paid prisoned in the country, shovelling money from my prison cell”.

 Apart from the fact that I was not a “prisoner”, such editorial at a time when 5 judges in the High Court was considering my appeal, shows clearly the pre-judicial bias from the Danish media – A Media Lynching.